This text is translated into Russian by google automatic human level neural machine.

 Optimism in terms of gold mining is inspired by the fact that we are ready to launch new projects related to the development of such large deposits as: Kekura, Baimka, Sandstone.

-Good forecasts are also provided by the exploration work of the already exploited subsoil.
-For example, the Kupol gold and silver field (in operation with the Canadian company Kinross Gold), launched in 2008, according to estimates of those years, showed a life horizon up to 2015.
-But, according to the latest geological exploration data, there will be enough gold here up to the 2022 year.
+Geological exploration of the subsoil that is already being developed gives good forecasts.
+For example, the Kupol gold and silver deposit (operated by the Canadian company Kinross Gold), launched in 2008, according to the estimates of those years, showed a life horizon until 2015.
+But according to the latest geological exploration data, there will be enough gold here until 2022.

 —Approximately a year and a half ago, the territory of the Chukotka Peninsula was established as a territory for advanced development.
 Is the number of residents increasing?
 In what sectors? — In the TOP "Beringovsky" — It occupies most of the urban district of Anadyr and the Anadyr municipal district - today there are twelve resident companies.
 The amount of the declared investments is more than 12 billion rubles.
 Companies vary greatly in scale, ranging from large to micro.
 And in appearance - from coal mining enterprises to hotels.

-If we talk about anchor residents, these are, first of all, the companies Beringpromugol and Port Ugolny, established by Australian coal mining company Tigers Realm Coal.
-They have already begun mining coking coal in the Fandyushkinskoe open-cast mine.
-On a wider scale, we are talking about the development of the Amaamsky field in the Beringovsky coal basin in Chukotka.
+If we talk about anchor residents, these are, first of all, the companies Beringpromugol and Port Ugolny, established by the Australian coal mining company Tigers Realm Coal.
+They have already started mining coking coal at the Fandyushkinskoye field open pit.
+On a wider scale, we are talking about the development of the Amaam deposit in the Bering coal basin in Chukotka.

 Many of your colleagues are interested in when will the export of shipped coal abroad begin?
 And as soon as the navigation opens, it will begin.
 While this will be relatively small volumes - about 200-250 thousand tons per year.
 But in the long term, five to ten years from now, shipments can reach a million tons or more.